 - – Interview practice, we can facilitate mock interviews

-For more information and to secure a booking please contact: Sophie Reeves at SReeves@mcmt.co.uk
+For more information and to secure a booking please contact: Jayne Guest at JayneG@in-comm.co.uk

 You ever wondered what goes on at our state of the art training centre in Bridgnorth?
 Well why don’t you come and have a look around?

-We have scheduled some dates that are bookable for you to take a personal tour of The Marches Centre of Manufacturing and Technology.
-We will take you on a virtual tour and also talk you through what we do at the centre and help you to gain and insight into the 40 different apprenticeship routes that we offer across our Bridgnorth and Shrewsbury technical academies.
+We can take you on a personal tour of The Marches Centre of Manufacturing and Technology.
+We will take you on a virtual tour and also talk you through what we do at the centre and help you to gain an insight into the 40 different apprenticeship routes that we offer across our Bridgnorth and Shrewsbury technical academies.

 These tours are to support individuals or small groups of students and their parents or carers to understand more about the apprenticeship training route and whether it is right for you, you will get the opportunity to ask us questions.

-For more information and to secure a booking please contact: Sophie Reeves at SReeves@mcmt.co.uk
+For more information and to secure a booking please contact: Jayne Guest at JayneG@in-comm.co.uk

-MCMT has developed a range of STEM Challenges.
-They have been created to connect you to a range of companies and will offer you a platform to demonstrate your skills across engineering and manufacturing, allowing you to explore which sectors you are most suited to.
+We also have a number of STEM challenges that we produced previously to support in connecting young people to a range of companies and offers them a platform to demonstrate skills across engineering and manufacturing, allowing them to explore which sectors you they are most suited to.

-We have now released six STEM Challenges.
-The challenges have been released in two parts and are linked to six local companies to support you in exploring the various companies and engineering sectors in your area.
+The previous challenges were released in two parts and are linked to six local companies to support young people in exploring the various companies and engineering sectors in their area.

 We released an exciting challenge specifically for primary aged children to get involved with.
 This has been funded by InComm Training and will be judged by some of our industry professionals.
 To find out more about the challenge download the guidance below.

-We have created some help sheet to support you getting involved in the challenge
+We have created some help sheets to support you getting involved in the challenge

 During the week you will be involved in a programme of workshops.
 The format of delivery has been modified to allow us to reduce the number of students visiting the centre at one time.
 Part of the content will be accessible online, and part face to face at the centre.
 The units of work are linked to: